 A hot topic that must be understood before tinting your car windows.
 Almost every country worldwide allow the rear windows to have any shade (i.e. limo 5% shade) however the front of the car differs.

-In the UK, the law is quite simple that the front windscreen must allow at least 75% and front side windows 70% of light through.
-However, in the US the law varies state to state regarding front window tint, which makes the law very much a grey area.
+In the US the law varies state to state regarding front window tint, which makes the law very much a grey area.
 You can find the full details on regulations for car window tinting per state via Federal Motor Carrier Safety Administration.

 If you are worried and don’t want any fines or trouble, simply do not tint the front windows at all.
 From just tinting the rear of the car, you will still achieve the benefits and the cars looks will look better than no tint.